 A total of 165 schools across 10 provinces have been prioritized as needing new boreholes by the MoPSE.
 According to RWIMS, 53 per cent of schools have no existing handwashing facilities and 21 per cent of schools have no safe sanitation facilities.

-HRP partners have reached 179,223 people with access to safe water.
-A total of 45,853 people have been assisted with hygiene items through the distribution of hygiene kits and over 205,000 people have received hygiene promotion messaging through mobile and community campaigns.
-Since January 2020, 31 HCF facilities have been supported by WASH HRP Partners.
+Over the reporting period, HRP partners have reached 79,918 people with access to safe water.
+A total of 50,854 people have been assisted with hygiene items through the distribution of hygiene kits and over 260,000 people have received hygiene promotion messaging through mobile and community campaigns.
+Since January 2020, 31 health-care facilities have been supported by WASH HRP Partners.

 HRP COVID-19 partners have reached in total, 92,070 people with access to safe water and 360,261 people with sanitation and hygiene messaging.

-Government and partners constructed 3,141 handwashing stations across the country in institutions, marketplaces, and communities, drilled 21 boreholes, rehabilitated 221 boreholes and 4 boreholes across the 10 provinces over the period in review.
+Government and partners constructed 1,541 handwashing stations across the country in institutions, marketplaces, and communities, drilled 148 boreholes, rehabilitated 902 boreholes across the 10 provinces over the period in review.

-There has been no change in funding during the past month for the WASH Cluster’s HRP with only 3 per cent ($1.8 million) of the funding being realized.
-For the COVID-19 response, funding remains at 13.6 per cent ($983,086).
-Signiﬁcant gaps across all areas of the WASH response remain due to the lack of funding which is not made any better as the COVID-19 cases are increasing and within some of the most water stressed provinces like Bulawayo and with the rainy season predicted to be normal to above-normal the risk for diarrheal diseases also remains high.
+There has been a change in funding during the past months for the WASH Cluster’s HRP to 10 per cent ($6.6 million) of the funding being realized and with the COVID-19 response, funding remaining at 13.6 per cent ($983,086).
+Signiﬁcant gaps still remain across all areas of the WASH response due to the lack of funding which is not made any better as the COVID-19 cases are increasing and within some of the most water stressed provinces like Bulawayo and with the rainy season predicted to be normal to above-normal the risk for diarrheal diseases also remains high.

-For hygiene kits under the HRP and COVID-19 response, 18 per cent of the targeted 939,650 people have been reached and more than 766,000 of the most vulnerable people require hygiene kits, as just 20 out of 66 targeted Districts have received support.
+For hygiene kits, under the HRP and COVID-19 response, 20 per cent of the targeted 939,650 people have been reached and more than 750,000 of the most vulnerable people require hygiene kits, as just 19 out of 66 targeted districts have received support.

-Only 10 per cent of the targeted health facilities have been reached in three of the targeted 35 districts.
-268 targeted health care facilities therefore still have no identiﬁed partner to provide support with institutional hygiene kits including soap, cleaning materials disinfectants and PPE.
+Only 10 per cent of the targeted health facilities have been reached in 3 of the 35 targeted districts.
+A total of 287 targeted health-care facilities therefore still have no identiﬁed partner to provide support with institutional hygiene kits including soap, cleaning materials disinfectants and PPE.

-The increased reports of water points drying up across the country continues to affect water supply in communities with some government departments reporting shortages of borehole spares across provinces to support borehole rehabilitation activities in communities.
+The dried up water points across the country continues to affect water supply in communities, with the shortages of borehole spares across provinces to support borehole rehabilitation activities in communities increasing water stress.